DenizenScript/Denizen-Beginners-Guide/source/guides/basics/loops.md

     - narrate "no more lightning"
 ```

-This would in essence loop 5 times, where the player would be struck by lightning 5 times as well as be told "you have been struck by lightning!"
-5 times.
+This would loop 5 times, wherein the player would be struck by lightning as well as be told "you have been struck by lightning!"
 There is also a `wait` command at the end of the block.
 This pauses the script for a certain amount of time (in this example 1 second).
-This is important in a lot of cases so that it does not happen all at once.
-Without the `wait`, all 5 loops will run at the same time.
+This is important in many cases so that the commands don't run instantly after one another.
+In this example, it would seem as if the lightning strikes happened all at once.

-Once the loop is done, it then proceeds to continue with the rest of the script - ending with "no more lightning"
+Once the loop is done, the script continues, ending with "no more lightning."

-Now what if you wanted to let the player know how many times they have been struck?
-Granted you could put in a definition that counts up each loop, but `repeat` already does that for you.
-All you need to add is the `as:` argument to the repeat command like so.
+What if you wanted to let the player know how many times they have been struck?
+You could add a definition that tracks the amount of loops, but `repeat` already does that for you.
+All you need to add is the `as:` argument to the repeat command like so:

 ```dscript_green
 my_lightning_task: